scalacenter/advisoryboard/proposals/README.md

 # 018-converging-214-30.md

 * proposed and accepted September 2018
-* **remains active**, but in modified form: Scala 2.14 is no longer planned; Dotty is already able to consume Scala 2 artifacts; and the Center is currently (as of February 2020) working on modifying Scala 2.13 to read TASTy so it can consume Scala 3 artifacts
+* **completed**, but in modified form: Scala 2.14 is no longer planned; Dotty is already able to consume Scala 2 artifacts; and the Center has completed a modification of Scala 2.13 to read TASTy so it can consume Scala 3 artifacts

 # 019-scala-214-30-back-compat.md